agihil/course-catalog-canonicity/README.md

 ## data/universities.csv
 The table contains short names and the real names of the universities sampled.

+## Notebooks
+There are three notebooks in which figures describing the data are produced and analyses on the data are carried out.
+The Notebook notebooks/analyse+vis_1_summarize_data.ipynb produces figures to explore and visualize the lvs dataset.
+The Notebook notebooks/analyse+vis_2_people.ipynb produces figures to explore and visualize the people dataset.
+The Notebook notebooks/analyse+vis_2_people.ipynb brings the two datasets (lvs and people) together and analyses how often which writers appear in the courses.

 ## Selection Process

 ### Lists of German Studies Programs in Germany, Austria and Switzerland.